 This is the one place that you must not miss when you visit Hawaii.
 Where else on earth can you see the planet growing before your own eyes?

 Located in the middle of a tropical rain forest, so pack your umbrella and waterproof jackets, since an average of 125 inches of rain fall on this zoo annually.

 The entire family will enjoy a fun and exciting day as you grab a tube, don a headlamp, and jump in the gently flowing waters.
 Witness Kauai’s spectacular, historical engineering feats as you float down the open canals, through several amazing tunnels and flumes engineered and hand dug around 1870.
 At the end of your adventure, you will be guided to an enchanted picnic area nearby, for a delicious lunch and a cool dip in a natural swimming hole.

-Along with these crops traditional Pacific islander vegetable gardens are being laid out side-by-side with plantings of exotic flowers and hardwood trees in an unequaled array representing both the past and future of tropical agriculture on Kauai.
-See our feature on the Kilohana Plantation.
+Along with these crops, traditional Pacific islander vegetable gardens are being laid out side-by-side with plantings of exotic flowers and hardwood trees in an unequaled array, representing both the past and future of tropical agriculture on Kauai.

 Children 13 and older are welcome on their rides when accompanied by an adult.
 This is a great opportunity for young people to ride horseback in Hawaii.

 This is the best aquarium in Hawaii with both indoor and outdoor displays.
 You can learn all about the sea life in the waters of Hawaii and have fun doing it too.

 The Pacific Whale Foundation Eco-Adventures include trips to see whales, dolphins, and coral reefs with sea turtles.

 See two giant sunken ships, remnants of two airliners and the Atlantis Reef project!
 The highlight of the Waikiki dive is a giant World War II oil tanker that rests on the ocean floor serving as a home for schools of fish and other ocean inhabitants.